Trustpilot

 Volunteers can join the main volunteer programme from 3 – 12 weeks.
 We would encourage volunteering for as long as you can so that you can gain the fullest experience possible.

-We understand that not everyone is lucky enough to be able to spend so much time volunteering with animals abroad.
-To enable everyone to have this amazing experience, we also offer a one-week taster project.
+That said, we understand that not everyone is lucky enough to be able to spend so much time volunteering with animals abroad.
+So we also offer a one or two week elephant experience, which gives volunteers a chance to get involved in a range of, but not all of the tasks that the main project offers.

 Are you looking for paid work in the conservation sector after volunteering or interning?
 Oyster have teamed up with our friends at Conservation Careers who support people to find paid work in conservation following study or a career change.
 You can add their fantastic and flexible course to your volunteering trip with Oyster.
 Your Oyster experience will help add interest to your conservation resume as an eye catching addition to your job applications in future!